ProgPress: A Progress Meter Plugin for WordPress

 Hi Jason,

-I tried to activate the plugin and got an error message in Wordpress:
+I tried to activate the plugin and got an error message in WordPress:

 “Plugin could not be activated because it triggered a fatal error.